yhchen-tsinghua/stealthy-bgp-hijacking/README.md

 **Please kindly read this before you proceed:**

 -   We understand that the required resource is significant, so **we have prepared a cloud platform ready for your evaluation**.
 The access key is provided via HotCRP.
 As such, we highly recommend you to use our prepared platform to reduce the burden.
--   If you want to test the artefact on your own platform, **we highly recommend you to choose the docker approach** (detailed later) rather than build the environment from scatch, as there are many third-party tools (e.g., NodeJS, [BGPdump](https://github.com/RIPE-NCC/bgpdump), and [BGPsim](https://github.com/Fraunhofer-SIT/bgpsim/tree/main)) that we do not include in this repository and that you have to compile from source following their instructions, which are non-trivial.
+-   If you want to test the artefact on your own platform, **we highly recommend you to choose the docker approach** (detailed later) rather than build the environment from scratch, as there are many third-party tools (e.g., NodeJS, [BGPdump](https://github.com/RIPE-NCC/bgpdump), and [BGPsim](https://github.com/Fraunhofer-SIT/bgpsim/tree/main)) that we do not include in this repository and that you have to compile from source following their instructions, which are non-trivial.

 ## Environment Preparation